 - Financial strength and proven track record

 - Solid asset base, including raw land holdings

-- Experience and integrity of personnel
+- Experienced personnel

 The majority of our assets are located in Alberta, where oil and gas activity is a significant economic driver.
 While our direct reliance on oil and gas is minimal, our business is reliant on overall market conditions and consumer confidence.